 It still shocks me to this day, the limited number of websites that make use of this simple and easy to add schema markup.
-Which will add stars to your listing snippet in Google search results.
+Which will add stars to your google snippet in search results.

-Google Ratings Content Types
+Google Search Ratings Content Types

-Google Reviews schema.org Types
+Google Ratings schema.org Types

 If you’re running WordPress CMS, adding schema markup to your website couldn’t be simpler.
 There are several WordPress plugins that offer this function.
 Here are the ones that will work in most, if not all scenarios: